 With its striking art-deco entrance, towering red-brick facade and courtyard full of leafy, longstanding trees, the more than 6500-square-metre site between Collingwood’s Johnston, Perry and Wellington streets feels like it’s been around forever.
 And in a way it has – over the past 140 years it’s been a courthouse, council chambers, a design institute and the Collingwood Technical School.

 But its restoration, new paint job (with patches of bright pink and blue stripes) and buzz of activity signals the arrival of something new.
-Arts precinct and community hub Collingwood Yards officially opened to the public on Saturday, after years hidden behind construction hoarding.
+Arts precinct and community hub Collingwood Yards is now open to the public, after years hidden behind construction hoarding.
 And it’s here for the long haul.

 “Immediately upon going for a walk around the buildings, which were in a pretty bad state of disrepair, I saw the possibility and promise to create an extraordinary community of arts organisations and artists,” founding chair Daniel Besen tells Broadsheet.